 Let's dive a little bit deeper into what really distinguishes Turing complete and non-Turing complete programming languages.

 Consider the following programming language with only these syntax features:

-n = 10 it will run exactly 10 times.
-Not more, not less.
+runs exactly 10 times.
+Not more not less.

 With this programming language we can already implement nearly everything.